Gage-Technologies/gigo-documentation/extension/extension_overview_1.md

 </br>

-The Gigo extension is automatically installed in every workspace, however, a user is not required to use all features of the extension.
+The Gigo extension is automatically installed in every DevSpace, however, a user is not required to use all features of the extension.
 Some of these features a user can disable in the *User Settings* on the Gigo platform.
 In particular, the Automatic Git system can be completely disabled if a user wishes to manage their own Git tree.

 </br>